 Practitioners of Zen commit to its discipline in order to find their True Nature.
 Dedicated and regular practice leads to deepening concentration.

-For 2020, the Zen Orientation Workshop will be conducted on May 5, 12 and 19 at the UP Bonsai Garden.
+For 2021, the Zen Orientation Workshop will be conducted on September 2021.
 Everyone is invited.

 The Zen Orientation Workshop consists of 3 full days, each day comprising 2 sessions, as follows: